After I left my job to stay home with my first child, I didn’t know who I was anymore. I defined myself by my career and now I was lost.

 3. The Power of God’s Word

 Knowing the power of God’s word is essential.
-It brings freedom from the lies of the enemy because the Bible is not just words on a page.
+It brings freedom because the Bible is not just words on a page.
 His words hold immense power.

 “For the word of God is alive and active.
 Sharper than any double-edged sword, it penetrates even to dividing soul and spirit, joints and marrow; it judges the thoughts and attitudes of the heart.”
 (Hebrews 4:12, NIV)